On the number of Regge trajectories for dual amplitudes: Discussion

 Our work therefore supplements the existing body of literature with an argument directly tied to the amplitude's properties, with no extra assumptions.
-In addition, we extended the proof to the subtracted case, and we provided numerical evidence that an intriguing and potentially single-trajectory object arising in pion scattering of large-$N$ QCD is directly ruled out in momentum space via our dual bootstrap.
+In addition, we extended the proof to the subtracted case, which is the relevant one for pion scattering in large N QCD and therefore to make contact with~\cite{Albert:2022oes, Albert:2023jtd, Albert:2023seb}.